Suburb overview

 Whyalla Playford sits 232 km straight-line from the Adelaide CBD.
 This is a regional market where CBD distance is only indicative — local industry diversity and commute alternatives matter more.

-The most recent census recorded a median weekly rent of $200 in Whyalla Playford, equating to approximately $10,400/year in gross rental income (state median $320/week).
-Market rents have typically drifted above the recorded figure — verify against current listings on realestate.com.au and Domain before making an offer.
+The median weekly rent in Whyalla Playford is $350 (as at Jan–Mar 2026, Consumer & Business Services (SA)), equating to approximately $18,200/year in gross rental income.
+Confirm against current listings on realestate.com.au and Domain before making an offer.

 The median monthly mortgage repayment in Whyalla Playford is $1,280, or approximately $15,360/year (vs $1,616/month state median).
 Stress-test your own borrowing at rates 1–2 percentage points above today's to make sure you can still service the loan through an RBA tightening cycle.